glandfried/ergodicity/README.md

 The expected utility theory systematically observed how people acted contrary to what was considered optimal.
 Paired with a firm belief in its models, this has led to a narrative of human irrationality in large parts of economics.

-A lineage (or a community) A with lower mean fitness than lineage (or a community) B can still win if variance in fitness is sufficiently smaller.
-An effective way to reduce variance is to cooperate, by sharing wealth.
-That is, cooperating is not an altruistic act as it was proposed.
-There is a concrete physical advantage in multiplicative process.

 This also had effects on how people behave.
 When the asymmetry between real physical effects of gains and losses is large, people quite reasonably 'pay to avoid losses'.